Understanding Storage and Media Bandwidth [u]

 Posted on by Larry

-Now that the shift to digital media is complete and the on-going race to every higher resolutions continues to pick up speed, it is increasingly important that we understand the role codecs and storage plays in the overall performance of our editing systems.
+Now that the shift to digital media is complete and the on-going race to ever higher resolutions continues to pick up speed, it is increasingly important that we understand the role storage and codecs play in the overall performance of our editing systems.

-There are three key concepts we need to keep in mind:
+There are three key concepts to keep in mind:

-2. Hard disks are not infinite in speed, nor unlimited in storage.
+2. Storage is not infinite in speed, nor unlimited in capacity.

 STORAGE